hisovereign/Grahana/README.md

 # Eclipsite
 Vertical per-app volume control for Linux Cinnamon

--Displays active audio sources in a vertical format with sliders and media information from individual browser tabs.
+-Displays active audio sources in a vertical format with sliders and media titles from individual browser tabs.

 ## Requirements